-- 1. Does SCCS consider 2,6-Diaminopyridine safe for consumers when used as an ingredient in oxidative hair dye products with a maximum concentration of 0.15% on the scalp, taken into account the scientific data provided? - 2.
-Does the SCCS recommend any further restrictions with regard to the use of 2,6-Diaminopyridine in oxidative hair dye formulations?
+1. Does the SCCS consider 2,6-Diaminopyridine safe for consumers when used as an ingredient in oxidative hair dye products with a maximum concentration of 0.15% on the scalp, taken into account the scientific data provided?

+2. And/or does the SCCS recommend any further restrictions with regard to the use of 2,6-Diaminopyridine in any hair dye formulations?